den-materials/create-an-issue-project2/readme.md

 ## Exercise

 #### Requirements
-- Line up in alphabetical order by first name.
-The two people directly after you in the alphabet are the developers you will submit issues for.
-For those at the end of alphabet, you will wrap around and submit issues for people at the beginning of the alphabet.
+- Group up with your squad and share GitHub repositories.
+You will be submitting issues for the other members of your squad.
 - For each of these two developers' code do the following:

   1. Clone their repo (you do not need to `fork` it, because you will not need to `push` to it.)